 The trapezius is the most superficial back muscle.
 The main action of the trapezius is the adduction of the scapula.
 When the superior portion of trapezius contracts, the scapula is elevated (shrugged shoulder); when the inferior portion contracts, the scapula is depressed.
 A muscle’s broad origin may result in various muscle actions; another instance is the deltoid muscle (Fig. 2-1).

 Fig. 1-4.
-The actions of trapezius (solid arrow), divided into two (dotted arrows).
+The actions of trapezius (Solid arrow), divided into two (Dotted arrows).

 In addition to adduction, the trapezius performs retraction of the scapula.
 This is because the scapula is obliquely placed on curved ribs and the muscle’s oblique action (a vector) can be divided into two.
 Reverse actions of adduction and retraction are abduction and protraction.

-Reversely, bilateral sternocleidomastoid muscles are used for flexing the head forward (Fig. 3-4).
+Bilateral sternocleidomastoid muscles are used for flexing the head forward (Fig. 3-4).
 Both the trapezius and sternocleidomastoid muscle are innervated by XI (Figs. 3-20,24).

 Fig. 1-5.
-Ligaments around cervical vertebrae (midsagittal plane).
+Ligaments around cervical vertebrae (Midsagittal plane).